 Despite D.R.
 Congo being a very untainted destination, it has not been a classic tourist destination due to the world war of Africa.
 The insecurity in the country has cut off assorted travelers wishing to explore the natural beauty that explodes in Congo.

 However, before visiting the Democratic Republic of Congo, travelers always ask one common question, Is Congo safe for tourism?
-This is a broad question, but trying to narrow it down in terms of security and health.
+This is a broad question, but lets try to narrow it down in terms of security and health.

 When it gets to security, DR Congo is a highly troubled country facing continuous waves of violence and wars.
 Rebels running through the thick impenetrable forests in the Virunga ranges, all making the country an unsuitable destination for tourism in Africa.